0megq/snakeinc/README.md

-A snake clone written in C using the Raylib library.
+A snake clone written in C using the Raylib library for rendering